KyoriPowered/adventure-docs/source/faq.rst

 Use the serializer located here: :doc:`/serializer/legacy`

+**Name on item is always italic**

+Item names are italic by default in Minecraft, to counter this you can explicitly set the item name component to not have italic by using ``#decoration(TextDecoration.ITALIC, false)``

 **Method/Class not found on platforms with native support**

-Make sure the version of adventure provided by your native platform is equal or higher than the version you are developing in.
-If your code uses a method from adventure 4.5.0 while the server running the code has adventure 4.4.0 you might get errors.
-All code in adventure should have a @since tag in its javadoc snippet, which you can use to check for this error.
+Make sure the version of Adventure provided by your native platform is equal or higher than the version you are developing in.
+If your code uses a method from Adventure 4.5.0 while the server running the code has Adventure 4.4.0 you might get errors.
+All code in Adventure should have a @since tag in its javadoc snippet, which you can use to check for this error.

 **Players can not hear a sound/some sounds**